mickeeriksson/PAL-1_GettingStarted/README.md

 This is correct since we didn't supply any source code files at this stage, but confirms that ca65 is installed correctly and we are ready to start coding.

 ## Your first program

+As out first program we will develop the "Do Nothing Program".
+But before starting, lets do a little reading about machinecode for 6502, the CPU in PAL-1.
+Here is a good starting point http://retro.hansotten.nl/uploads/books/machinecodebeginners.pdf. read this at least up until page 19 before we do our little do nothing program.

+Then follow this tutorial [The Do nothing program](./theDoNothingProgram/README.md)